Study Abroad in Italy

 Do you envision yourself walking to class down narrow, winding Italian streets and greeting familiar faces each day?

 Smaller Italian cities and towns can become your home-away-from-home in just a short time.
-Perugia offers lots to do but is more manageable than larger international cities, especially for the temporary resident.
+Perugia offers lots to do but is more manageable and budget-friendly than larger international cities, especially for the temporary resident.
 Many larger cities, including Rome and Florence, are only a short train ride away from Perugia.
 Europe’s low-cost airlines also serve the city, making travel throughout Europe on the weekends easily within reach.

 If you feel more comfortable studying in an environment with lots of American students, destinations like Florence may be for you.
 If you prefer a bustling world capital, then Rome might be your choice.
 But if you want to immerse yourself in Italian culture and mix with the locals, then look no further than the authentic university town of Perugia.
 Between Italian and international students enrolled at the local universities, Perugia’s 40,000 students make up more than one-third of its total population.
 You’ll never have a hard time meeting new friends!